razoumov/publish/02-task-parallelism.md

 $ cat solution.out
 ~~~
 ~~~
-This is the main task: x = 10
-this is task 1: my value of c is 1 and x is 10 this is task 2: my value of c is 4 and x is 10 this is task 4: my value of c is 16 and x is 10 this is task 3: my value of c is 9 and x is 10 this is task 5: my value of c is 25 and x is 10
+This is the main thread: x = 10 this is thread 1: my value of c is 1 and x is 10 this is thread 2: my value of c is 4 and x is 10 this is thread 4: my value of c is 16 and x is 10 this is thread 3: my value of c is 9 and x is 10 this is thread 5: my value of c is 25 and x is 10
-This message will not appear until all tasks are done ...
+This message will not appear until all threads are done ...
 ~~~

 Notice the random order of the print statements.
 And notice how, once again, the variables declared
-outside the `coforall` can be read by all tasks, while the variables declared inside, are available only
+outside the `coforall` can be read by all threads, while the variables declared inside, are available
-to the particular task.
+only to the particular thread.

 > ## Exercise 1
 > Would it be possible to print all the messages in the right order?
 Modify the code in the last example